Pohela Boishakh: New year salutation

-The celebration of Bengali new year Pahela Baishakh begins at dawn arranges by the cultural organisation Chhayanaut welcoming the year at Ramna Batamul under the banyan tree in the Ramna Park in Bangladesh.
+The celebration of Bengali new year Pahela Baishakh begins at dawn arranged by the cultural organisation Chhayanaut welcoming the year at Ramna Batamul under the banyan tree in the Ramna Park in Bangladesh.

 Haal Khata

 Haal Khata is a festival celebrated on the occasion of Pohela Boishakh in order to complete all the account reckonings of the last year and open a new ledger.
 It is observed by the Bengali businessmen, shopkeepers and traders.
 It signifies that every year starts with a new beginning.

-Red-White Attire
+It ignores all the due debts of customers and shopkeepers alike, and instead opens a new page for a new year of shopkeeping.

+Red-white attire

 On this occasion, males are seen wearing red or white Kurta with traditional designs on them, imprinted or embroidered.
 Women and young ladies wear red and white saree with blouses and put on flower crowns on their heads.
 Girls also dress in salwar kameez.
 They are seen wearing traditional ornaments and accessories along with their dresses.
 It is thought that it is because the traditional ledgers used in Haal Khata had a red cover with white pages.

 Baishakhi meal

 In recent times, claiming it to be traditional, Bengalis eat Panta Bhat or poitabhat, which is a rice-based dish prepared by soaking rice, generally leftovers, in water overnight.
-It is popularly eaten with Hilsa Fish and other curries.But many argue that it is not an age-old tradition and merely a trend.
+It is popularly eaten with Hilsa Fish and other curries.
+But many argue that it is not an age-old tradition and merely a trend.
 To stop overfishing and to repopulate the dwindling Hilsa population, around this time, fishing is banned.

 Mangal shobhajatra

+Mangal Shobhajatra (Bengali: মঙ্গল শোভাযাত্রা) or Barshabaran Ananda Shobhajatra (Bengali: বর্ষবরণ আনন্দ শোভাযাত্রা) is a mass procession that takes place at dawn on the first day of the Bengali New Year in Bangladesh.
+The procession is organised by the teachers and students of the Faculty of Fine Arts of the University of Dhaka.
+The festival is considered an expression of the secular identity of the Bangladeshi people and as a way to promote unity.
+It was declared an intangible cultural heritage by UNESCO in 2016, categorised on the representative list as a heritage of humanity.

 Baishakhi Rural Fair

 It is a fair held by the locals of that area where many different things ranging from books to special dishes are sold.
 Traditionally, the fair was held under huge Banyan trees and traders from far across the areas would gather with their goods and toys in the fair.
 Some rides such as Nagordola (wooden Ferris wheel), are set for kids.
 Different types of traditional foods are sold out in the stalls such as Jilipi, Sandesh, Soan papdi, Batasha (a candy made of sugar or jaggery), Khoi (popped rice), Kadma (a candy made of sugar), and so forth.
-'Bioscope', a form of the old movie projector, was also a part of the attraction for the youngsters back in days.
+'Bioscope', a form of the old movie projector, was also a part of the attraction for the younglings back in the days.